-Our second comparison is with the original rate of change metric used in \cref{sec:Data_expectations}.
-As we were able to see a clear distinction between the galaxy class and the others, it is important to verify how such a metric performs as a classifier.
-This is especially true given such a metric can be generated from the raw image, with no machine-learning model required.
+Our second comparison is with the original ROC metric used in \cref{sec:Data_expectations}.
+As a clear distinction between the galaxy class and the others is visible, it is important to verify how such a metric performs as a classifier.
+This is especially true given that such a metric can be generated from the raw image, and no machine-learning model or precomputed values are required.
 The boundary for this classifier is $x=0.75$.